-If they’re going to get in the way of your doing your work, talk to your manager.
+If they’re actively getting in the way of your work, talk to your manager.

 Talk to your manager

 Talk to your manager as early as possible.
-If you wait until the day a project is due and let your boss know if won’t be done because of your coworker, it’s just going to look like you’re passing the buck.
+Don’t wait until the day a project is due.

 I’m concerned about being able to deliver a plan to you by Friday.
 I’m waiting on projections from Michelle, but they’re two days late despite my reminding her.
 That being said, I plan to deliver a plan regardless, but it won’t be very accurate without those projections.